Head shop: United States

 In the United States, head shops are legal so long as they only sell items used for legal substances.
 Shops typically place signs stating that the products sold are "for tobacco use only" or "not for use with illegal substances".
 In many head shops, a sign will be posted (and often reiterated verbally) stating that customer references regarding the use of the shop's products for illegal drug use will result in the suspension of all sales for that time period, and/or removal of the customer from the shop.
 In some shops, simply saying the word "bong" is grounds for removal from the shop.

 Head shops have been targeted by the Drug Enforcement Administration.
 In 2003, The U.S. Department of Justice indicted fifty-five people on charges of selling drug paraphernalia in Idaho, Texas, Iowa, Pennsylvania, Florida and Ohio as part of Operation Headhunter and Operation Pipe Dreams, including comedian Tommy Chong.
 During the investigation, government officials also targeted customers of the shops, arresting those who were in possession of drugs like cannabis and heroin.
 Chong was caught by sending shipments through the mail.
 Today, online head shops have also become prevalent; there are hundreds of head shops willing to sell their products online.

 The legality of cannabis varies widely in the United States, but in states where medical cannabis is legal, cannabis dispensaries often double as head shops.

 Notably, in the state of Florida, items "designed for use in ingesting, inhaling, or otherwise introducing cannabis, cocaine, hashish, hashish oil, or nitrous oxide into the human body" are illegal.
 At the same time, "pipes primarily made of briar, meerschaum, clay, or corn cob" are legal.

 Smart shops

-Smart shops are shops, prominently found in the Netherlands, where the sale of marijuana is practically legal, which sell psychoactive substances and various smokable herbs in addition to the drug paraphernalia found in head shops.
+Smart shops are shops (prominently found in the Netherlands, where the sale of marijuana is effectively legal) that sell psychoactive substances and various smokable herbs in addition to the drug paraphernalia found in head shops.